jpowie01/CUDA-DNN-MNIST/README.md

 ![Large Network](assets/experiment3_large_backward.png)

-### Experiment 4 - Matrix multiplication using Shared Memory
+### Experiment #4 - Matrix multiplication using Shared Memory

 This experiment shows time needed to execute forward and backward pass on different GPUs using Shared Memory as an optimization for matrix multiplication.
 I've tried to apply several different values for Batch Size, while Number of Threads was fixed and equal 16.

-If you compare below values with above experiments, you can see a significant boost in execution time (at least 2x)!
+If you compare below values with Experiment #1, you can see a significant boost in execution time (at least 2x)!

 #### Small Network - Forward Pass